twse/random-stuff/README.md

 * **Mozilla credits page in French** - Instead of the contributor list from the original page in English (see the link at the beginning) it shows a translated message.

 ## Translations of EasyPaint into multiple languages
 All translations are in ts format (edited via Qt Linguist or other program).
-The list of generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) (line 109).
+Generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) (line 109).

 * Danish (da_DK)
 * Dutch (nl_NL)